Panjete/radarStateEstimator/README.md

 For example, to simulate, estimate and plot a 3D trajectory, call `python top.py simulate_kf`.

+### Plots

+A collection of simulations and Annotated Graphs can be accessed from [this link](https://drive.google.com/drive/folders/1bMSKxHuA2BFccCWvGDtmowpGfYLcC5Oa?usp=share_link) .

 ### State Estimation using Kalman Filters

 Models Noisy Airplane Observation Data, predicting it's trajectory and maintaining a belief state of it's  positional and velocity co-ordinates in 3 dimensions.